ozzzzz/CV/README.md

 Hi, my name is Bogdan.

-I am software developer with over 5 years of backend experience, mainly in Haskell and Python, and over 3 years of team management experience.
+I am a software developer with over 5 years of backend experience, mainly in Haskell and Python, and over 3 years of team management experience.
 I also have experience with frontend (mostly React), distributed systems and machine learning.
 But each technology for me is just a way to solve problems that can make the world a little better.

 Before my experience, I would like to say a few words about my interests.